antimodular/ofxFFmpegRecorder/README.md

 - Join audio and video recordings in to a single file.
 See `example_joinAudio` for details.
 - Pass in HAP codec information.
 - macOS version uses ffmeg version 5.0
+- added some of the function to match naming convention of ofxVideoRecorder

 # Dependencies